flutter/website/src/content/release/breaking-changes/android-surface-plugins.md

 ## Note on camera previews

 If your plugin implements a camera preview, your migration may also require fixing the rotation of that preview.
-This is because `Surface`s produced by the `SurfaceProducer` may not contain the transformation information that Android libraries need to correctly rotate the preview.
+This is because `Surface`s produced by the `SurfaceProducer` may not contain the transformation information that Android libraries need to correctly rotate the preview automatically.

-In order to correct the rotation, you will need to manually correct the preview by rotating it with respect to the camera sensor orientation and the device orientation according to the equation:
+In order to correct the rotation, you will need to rotate the preview with respect to the camera sensor orientation and the device orientation according to the equation:

 ```
 rotation = (sensorOrientationDegrees - deviceOrientationDegrees * sign + 360) % 360